2015 Players Championship Finals

-The 2015 Cash Converters Players Championship Finals was the seventh edition of the PDC darts tournament, the Players Championship Finals, which saw the top 32 players from the 2015 PDC Pro Tour Order of Merit took part.
+The 2015 Players Championship Finals (known for sponsorship reasons as the 2015 Cash Converters Players Championship Finals) was the seventh edition of the PDC darts tournament, the Players Championship Finals, which saw the top 32 players from the 2015 PDC Pro Tour Order of Merit took part.
 The tournament took place at Butlin's Minehead in Minehead, England, between 27–29 November 2015.

-The defending champion Gary Anderson lost 4–10 against Daryl Gurney in the 2nd round.
+The defending champion Gary Anderson lost to Daryl Gurney 10–4 in the second round.

 Michael van Gerwen won his 13th PDC major title by beating Adrian Lewis 11–6 in the final.

 Prize money

 Qualification

 The top 32 players of the PDC Pro Tour Order of Merit qualified for this event.

 Draw

 There was no draw held, but all players were put in a fixed bracket by their seeding positions.